LOST-STATS/lost-stats.github.io/NewPageTemplate.md

 - Remember that the data must be in time series format in order to be run through the autocorrelation functions, otherwise you will yield an error.

+- The data we use comes from the Federal Reserve's Economic Database, using the series on [U.S. national defense expenditures and gross investment]({{https://fred.stlouisfed.org/series/FDEFX}}).

 ## Also Consider

 [Creating Time Series Data]({{https://lost-stats.github.io/Time_Series/creating_time_series_dataset.html}})